What's available in balcony solar right now

 The four components every system needs

-Whether you buy a bundled kit or source your own, every plug-in solar setup has the same four pieces.
+Whether you buy a bundled kit or source your own, every plug-in solar setup has the same four pieces — plus an optional battery if you want storage.

 ☀️